 It is estimated that installing a smart meter can cut overall energy usage by about 30%.

-Can I get A smart Meter If I Go Solar?
+8. Can I Get A Smart Meter If I Go Solar?

 The short answer is yes.
 Your bills will show both your usage and the energy you have generated yourself.
-However to simplify things your in-home display will only show how much energy you are buying from your supplier.
+However, to simplify things, your in-home display will only show how much energy you buy from your supplier.

 This is why a solar charger is a modern-day must.

-Changing all of your lighting to LED lighting will reduce your carbon footprint by about half a tonne of CO2 per year.
+Changing all of your lightings to LED lighting will reduce your carbon footprint by about half a tonne of CO2 per year.

-Are Smart Home Devices Able To Reduce Your Carbon Footprint?
+11. Use Smart Devices To Reduce Your Carbon Footprint

 Some interesting data has come to light to muddy the once clear waters on this subject.

-Smart devices, like your mobile phone, or amazon’s echo, can control many of your other smart accessories with a single word.
+Like your mobile phone or amazon’s echo, smart devices can control many of your other smart accessories with a single word.

 For this reason, you may think that smart accessories are saving you money and lowering your carbon footprint; however, as with all good things in life, there is a catch.